EthanAlbertsBBD/Yahtzee/README.md

   ```

 ## Environment Variable Guide
+Please make sure to check that the secret key is the same in both .env files.
-create a .env file in the root of the Resource-server folder with the folling keys.
+Create a .env file in the root of the Resource-server folder with the folling keys.
 Insert values Where we have not filled them in already
 ```javascript
 GOOGLE_CLIENT_ID=48579065357-mkqbtlvpfs2fkh1r0vpk32etc1rgnsad.apps.googleusercontent.com
 GOOGLE_CLIENT_SECRET=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